On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Introduction and main results

 Moreover, we can prove a quadratic necessary and sufficient condition for Einstein, non-self-dual manifolds: \begin{theorem} Let $(M,g)$ be an oriented Riemannian Einstein four-manifold.
 Then, for every orthonormal frame in $O(M)_-$,

-where $J_{p,q}^t$ and $N_{pq}^t$ are the components of the covariant derivative of $J$ and of the Nijenhuis tensor, respectively, with respect to a local orthonormal coframe on $(Z_-,g_t,J)$.
-Conversely, if $(M,g)$ is not self-dual and the equations above hold on $O(M)_-$, then $(M,g)$ is Einstein. \end{theorem}
+where $J_{p,q}^t$ and $N_{pq}^t$ are the components of the covariant derivative of $J_+$ and of the Nijenhuis tensor, respectively, with respect to a local orthonormal coframe on $(Z_-,g_t,J_+)$.
+Conversely, if the equation \eqref{nijeinst} holds on $O(M)_-$, then, for every point $p\in M$ such that $\abs{\weyl^-}\neq 0$ at $p$, the traceless Ricci tensor vanishes at $p$, i.e. $B=0$.
+In particular, if $\abs{\weyl^-}\neq 0$ on $M$, $(M,g)$ is an Einstein manifold. \end{theorem}